-The main supplier is Marks and Spencer, Rose Buddies and Uniform Direct (please find the links at the bottom of this page), who can provide all items except the school tie which is available from the school office.
+The main supplier is Marks and Spencer, Rose Buddies and Uniform Direct (please find the links at the bottom of this page), who can provide all items.
 Although M & S can provide all your child’s uniform needs, plain items may be purchased from any supplier.

 Red v-neck pullover/cardigan with school logo (NOT plain)